Koki-T3/Koki-T3/README.md

 # Quick introduction
-👋 Hi, I’m Koki, a fullstack engineer based in Tokyo and have experience working at a foreign startup.
-I'm eager to learn new technologies and aspire to contribute to society through innovative products.
+👋 Hi, I’m Koki, a fullstack engineer based in Tokyo and have over 3.5 years experience.

 <!---
 Koki-T3/Koki-T3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.